Nexfinity/CakeyBot-Wiki/feature/statistic-channels.md

 # Setup
 TBD - Feature is in BETA Testing

+> **Helpful Tip:** You can freely reposition the stats category and channels!
+Also, you can freely rename/customize the category name!
+{.is-success}

 # Supported Stats
 * Total Members ~ The total number of members in the server